Cyrus S. Eaton: Life and career

 After spending several years travelling, Eaton settled in Cleveland in 1913 and became active in many businesses.
 Eaton joined the Otis & Co. banking firm in 1916.
-In 1926 he set up an investment vehicle organized as Continental Shares, Inc., a closed end trust.
+In 1926 he established the investment vehicle Continental Shares, Inc., a closed end trust.
 In 1927 he formed Republic Steel, the 3rd-largest U.S. steel company.
 His business had a complex structure which some felt to be too highly leveraged.
 His 1929 wealth was an estimated $100 million, most of which was lost in the Great Depression.

-Eaton rebuilt his fortune in the 1940s and 1950s, becoming a director (1943), then board chairman (1954), of the Chesapeake and Ohio Railway; and also board chairman of the West Kentucky Coal Co.
+Eaton rebuilt his fortune in the 1940s and 1950s, becoming a director (1943), then board chairman (1954), of the Chesapeake and Ohio Railway, and also board chairman of the West Kentucky Coal Co.
 (1953).